Kegel Exercises: The Surprising Truth About Pelvic Floor Health

 What is a Hypertonic Pelvic Floor?

-According to somatic sex expert Kiana Reeves, a hypertonic pelvic floor is a common problem for folks with vaginas.
-It occurs when the pelvic floor muscles become chronically tense, leading to a range of symptoms including constipation, painful penetration, back pain, and painful urination.
+A hypertonic pelvic floor is a common problem that affects individuals with vaginas.
+It occurs when the pelvic floor muscles become chronically tense, leading to a range of symptoms including:

 The Role of Pelvic Floor Muscles

 Our pelvic floor muscles act as a hammock for our pelvic organs, holding them in place.
 However, many people don’t or can’t relax their pelvic muscles, which can lead to chronic tension.
-This tension can be exacerbated by factors such as frequently holding in pee, doing weight-bearing exercises, or having certain health conditions like endometriosis or irritable bowel syndrome.
+This tension can be exacerbated by factors such as:

 The Misconception About Kegels

 While Kegels can benefit a weak pelvic floor, they can also worsen symptoms for those with a hypertonic pelvic floor.
 The problem lies in the fact that many people forget to relax their muscles after contracting them.
-“Someone with a healthy pelvic floor is able to fully engage their PC muscles and fully relax them as well,” explains Reeves.
+It’s essential to remember that a healthy pelvic floor requires both engagement and relaxation of the muscles.

 How to Do Kegels Correctly